-- To complete activities of the grant as approved in the final year of the project period. - Requests must be submitted no less than 45 days prior to the end of the project period. - No-Cost Extensions are not permitted to merely use unobligated balances. - Requests are one-time extensions of the project period expiration date by up to 12 months.
+- To complete activities of the grant. - Requests must be submitted no less than 45 days prior to the end of the Project Period. - No-Cost Extensions are not permitted to merely use unobligated balances. - Requests are one-time extensions of the project period expiration date by up to 12 months. - You must provide a "letter of justification" that outlines the time needed for the No-Cost Extension signed by the Authorizing Official (person who signed SF-424) - May not permit any budget changes in a recipient's award that caused any FEDERAL APPROPRIATION to be used for purposes other than those consistent with the original award/purpose of the authorization and appropriation.

-- Grantee must provide a "letter of justification" that outlines the time needed for the No-Cost Extension signed by the Authorizing Official (person who signed SF-424) - Budget changes are not permitted in a recipient's award that caused any FEDERAL APPROPRIATION to be used for purposes other than those consistent with the original award/purpose of the authorization and appropriation. - Current SF-425 Federal Financial Reports and Program Progress Reports must be on file.
+Current SF-425 Federal Financial Reports and Program Progress Reports must be on file.